kpapd/LightINT/README.md

 # Use

+# DLINT

-The program simulates a network in Mininet with 27 nodes.
+The program simulates a network in Mininet with 27 nodes using BMv2 P4 software switch.

 <img src="./DLINT-PLINT/BTN.jpg">